chelsea-designs/DCFideas/README.md

 ---

 ## **Data Structures**
- - [MongoDB](https://www.mongodb.com/) is the cloud based storage application, hosting storeage of the data for DCF Ideas.
-It is a non-relational database, used as the backend functionality of the application, that allows users to create, read, update, delete and search data records on the app.
+ - [MongoDB](https://www.mongodb.com/) is a cloud based storage application, hosting storage of the user account data for DCF Ideas.
+ - [PostgreSQL](https://www.postgresql.org/) is used as the backend functionality of the application, that allows users to create, read, update, delete and search data records on the app.

  ### **Outline of the structure used.**

 - **Strands collection**
     - This collection holds the strand_name key.
 The strands relate to the strands from the Digital Compentency Framework for Wales, these are categories for the type of ideas that are being linked to.
 These strands are fixed, with no need to add/remove.
 There are element/sub-categories for each strand.
+    - The strand id links this collection to the idea collection.

 - **Ideas collection**
-    - This collection holds several keys for the ideas page where the user can view all the ideas in the database.
+    - This collection holds several keys for the ideas page where the user can create and view all the ideas in the database.
-    - The data keys include the idea name, strand name, idea description, idea teacher name.
+    - The data keys include the id, idea_name, cam_cynnydd, idea_description, subject, strand_id, created_by, created_at and idea_resource.

 - **Users collection**
-    - This collection holds several keys about the user which is provided by the user on the register page and used again on the log in page.
+    - This collection holds two keys about the user which is provided by the user on the register page and used again on the log in page.
-    - The data keys include the username, email and password.
+    - The data keys include the username and password.

 ---